 Using a Garmin Watch for Long COVID

-I wear a Garmin vivoactive 5 watch to help pace myself in my long COVID recovery.
+I wore a Garmin vivoactive 5 watch to help pace myself in my long COVID recovery, but to fully recover, I had to stop monitoring my heart rate.

 Choosing a Watch